Neural Networks for 3D Characterisation of AGATA Crystals: Introduction

-Figure~\ref{fig:Signals_ADL_R} presents an example of super-traces corresponding to simulated gamma-ray interactions using the ADL simulation code.
-The figure depicts five interactions that occur at different radial positions (R) within a single segment, designated as the \textit{fired segment}.
-The AGATA crystal nomenclature, also shown, identifies each of the 36 segments by a sector (A-F) and a layer (1-6).
-The hexagonal diagram (top right) illustrates the six angular sectors, while the 3D crystal model (bottom right) shows the six layers along the z-axis.
+Figure~\ref{fig:Signals_ADL_R} illustrates the detector response to simulated gamma-ray interactions using the ADL code.
+In this context, the signal from a single electrode once treated and filtered is referred to as a \textit{trace}, while the complete set of signals from all 36 segments and the central contact (core trace) is collectively termed a \textit{super-trace}.
+The figure depicts specific traces for five interactions that occur at different radial positions (R) within a single segment, designated as the \textit{fired segment}.
 In this example, A3 is the fired segment, referring to the segment in Sector A and Layer 3.
-The plots display the primary, net-charge signals from the central \textit{Core} electrode and the fired segment (A3), alongside the transient (or induced) signals from neighboring segments (B3, F3, A2, A4).
-The shapes, amplitudes, and even polarities of these transient signals are highly dependent on the interaction's radial position.
-For instance, the transient signal in the outer neighbouring segment (A4) changes from negative to positive as the interaction radius decreases.
-It is this position-dependent response across the entire super-trace that forms the basis for both the PSA and the pattern recognition performed by neural networks.
+The plots display the primary net-charge traces of the core and the fired segment (A3), alongside the transient (or induced) traces from the neighbouring segments (B3, F3, A2, A4).
+The shapes, amplitudes, and polarities of these transient traces are highly dependent on the interaction's radial and azimuthal position.
+For example, the transient trace in the outer neighbouring segment (A4) changes from negative to positive as the interaction radius decreases.
+It is this position-dependent response across the super-trace that forms the basis for position determination.

 This work introduces a novel approach to process the Strasbourg scanning table data and produce experimental bases using neural networks.